Tattoo Removal Statistics

 In addition to the “GenNext” age group referenced above, 40 percent of millenials and others up to 40 years of age have tattooed their skin.
 No longer just the province of Marines and longshoremen, tattoos mark 30 percent of college graduates, though blue-collar workers remain 60 percent of all recipients.
 Of the general population, one in five adults has at least one, according to a recent Harris poll.
 Reasons for getting tattoos in the first place range from artistic appreciation to group identification to just plain youthful angst or alienation.
-Up to 51 percent indicated that the tattoo made them “feel attractive, sexy or strong” a representative for an Austin tattoo removal clinic stated.
+Up to 51 percent indicated that the tattoo made them “feel attractive, sexy or strong” a representative for tattoo removal clinics stated.
 Sixteen percent got them for spiritual reasons.
 Interestingly, 86 percent of respondents harbored no regrets about their tattoos.
 Yet, the number of removal requests is climbing.

 Regrets, We Have a Few

 While the diehard tattoo-keepers are a vast majority, the number of tattooed with buyer’s remorse has grown steadily.
 As of 2015, 23 percent of inked people report regretting their markings.
 Expressing various reasons for their change of heart, those surveyed gave the following as the top five factors affecting their mindset:

 - The tattoo lost its meaning for them.

 - They were dissatisfied with the artistic quality.